 Ironically, I recently raved about how lucky I’ve been with cookbooks lately.
 It seems that every single one I’m sent becomes an instant favorite in my house.
-I’d no sooner written (well, typed, actually) those words when I was sent another wonderful cookbook to review on my food blog.
+I’d no sooner written (well, typed, actually) those words when I was sent another wonderful cookbook to review.
 I have an outrageous cookbook collection, numbering in the hundreds.
-Some call a shelf in the pantry their bedroom while others find rest on shelves in my dining room or inside an heirloom hutch in my kitchen.
-My favorite cookbooks – the ones I return to again and again are kept on a baker’s rack, always ready, like Minute Men.
-Normally, it takes a cookbook a while before it “works” its way up to this position, but Southern Living Off the Eaten Path: Favorite Southern Dives and 150 Recipes that Made Them FamousSouth Cooking, Food & Wine Books) earned a spot within a day.
+Some of them call a shelf in the pantry their bedroom while others live on shelves in my dining room or inside an heirloom hutch in my kitchen.
+My favorite cookbooks – the ones I return to again and again are kept on a baker’s rack, always ready, like little Minute Men.
+Normally, it takes a cookbook a while before it “works” its way up to this position, but Southern Living Off the Eaten Path: Favorite Southern Dives and 150 Recipes that Made Them Famous) earned a spot within a day.

 Take a tasty tour along the highways and unique back roads of the South with author Morgan Murphy as he uncovers the best eateries and unique recipes this region has to offer.
 Part cookbook, part delicious journey through the South, Southern Living Off the Eaten Path is a discovery guide for people who love Southern food.